XyrenTheCoder/iso6.9-1.2beta/README.md

 # iso6.9-1.2beta
-Isobot is originally made by notsniped#0002.
+iso.bot is originally made by notsniped#0002.
 This is a remix of iso.bot by αrchιshα#5518.

-isobot6.9 is a Discord bot written in Python and is used to make your Discord experience better!
+iso6.9 is a Discord bot written in Python and is used to make your Discord experience better!
+It is similar to iso.bot as it is a remix.

 Its prefix is `]`.